tyeum/users/README.rst

 Users
 #####

-An Ansible role to create users.
-The use case is to replace setting up an LDAP or NIS server.
+An Ansible role to create users, groups, email aliases, configure sudo and lock down root account.
+The intended use case is to replace setting up an LDAP or NIS server.
 The role also installs sudo and creates a sudoers group that can use sudo with a password.
 A password is also set if provided.
 For generating the password hash needed, under Debian run: :code:`echo MyPassword | mkpasswd -m sha-512 -s` and under OpenBSD run: :code:`echo MyPassword | encrypt`.
 If provided, email alias and SSH authorized keys are set.
 If